harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 ### Important notes

-- This topic assumes that you are familiar with containerization, Dockerfiles, and [best practices]](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for building container images.
+- This topic assumes that you are familiar with containerization, Dockerfiles, and [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for building container images.

 - Harness supports the CI and STO images in the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness).
 You can extend these images to support your own uses cases, but custom images are not supported by Harness.

-- Harness recommends that you add the only the required packages/files to your custom images, and that you thoroughly test and scan these images for vulnerabilities before you deploy them in your production environment.
+- Harness recommends that you add the only the package and files required for your specific use case, and that you thoroughly test and scan your custom images for vulnerabilities and other issues before you deploy them in your production environment.

 ## Workflow description